xenoteo/Gastronomy-Business-Database/README.md

 The firm serves dishes for individual customers and companies.
 The restaurant can prepare invoices for companies.

-More detailed description in Polish can be found in the [requirements.pdf](https://github.com/xenoteo/Gastronomy-Business-Database/blob/main/requirements.pdf) file.
+More detailed description in Polish can be found in the [requirements.pdf](https://github.com/xenoteo/Gastronomy-Business-Database/blob/main/pdf/requirements.pdf) file.

+Detailed documentation of the project (in Polish) can be found in the [documentation.pdf](https://github.com/xenoteo/Gastronomy-Business-Database/blob/main/pdf/documentation.pdf) file.

 ## Tech used
 - Microsoft SQL Server